day-garwood/NVDA-GoldWave/readme.md

 * Support for GoldWave 6, including 64-bit version of GoldWave (see note above).
 * NVDA now announces selected channel if you press channel selection commands such as Control+Shift+L for the left channel.
+* Various issues with numeric edit fields such as censor field has been fixed, including selecting text, updating values and so on.

 ## Changes for 1.2